Below is our 2-day itinerary for Yellowstone National Park. We rented a car and toured the park at our own pace.

 While it’s easy to spend more time in the park, severe weather in early October forced us to head to Grand Teton National Park a little earlier than we were hoping.
-If you’re visiting during the fall, winter or early spring, you should always check to the weather conditions and which roads are open on YNP’s website.
+If you’re visiting during the late fall, winter or early spring, you should always check which roads are open on YNP’s website.

 Day 1 – North Yellowstone

-It’s a popular quick stop that we did on our way to the ‘Grand Canyon.’
-There’s a walking path with a view of the wide falls.
+This overlooks is a popular quick stop that we did on our way to the Yellowstone’s ‘Grand Canyon’.
+There’s a short walking path that provides views of the falls.

 Grand Canyon of Yellowstone.

-Apart from Old Faithful, this was one of the busiest spots we visited at the park.
-A popular spot is Artist Point, a lookout at the south rim of the canyon, offering views of the the lower falls.
-Other great viewing points are Inspiration Point, Brink of Upper Falls and Lower Falls.
-Another good spot to admire the Lower Falls is on Uncle Toms Trail.
-It has lots of steps but good for lower falls viewing.
+Besides Old Faithful, this was one of the busiest spots we visited.
+One of the popular spots at the canyon is Artist Point, a lookout over the south rim with views of the lower falls.
+Other great viewing points are Inspiration Point, Brink of Upper Falls and Lower Falls, and Uncle Toms Trail.

-An area in north east part of Yellowstone that is known for the abundance of wildlife.
+An area in the northeast part of Yellowstone that boasts an abundance of wildlife.
 Since it’s far from many of the other main sites, it tends to be overlooked in favor of Hayden Valley.
 If you have the time, I wholly recommend adding this to your itinerary.
-We spotted plenty of bison, a baby pronghorn and some elk.
+We spotted countless bison, a baby pronghorn, and some elk.